kvnty/V-Ball/README.md

 V-Ball (VoiceBall) is a DIY throwable act of defiance housed in a tennis ball, designed to play audio in an endless loop.
-It’s a low-tech, unconnected object designed against censorship and surveillance.
+It’s a low-tech, unconnected object amplifying muted voices against censorship, surveillance and oppression.
 ## **DISCLAIMER**

 This project is shared as **an open-source artwork and educational resource** in the public domain.